 Please take care of yourself and check in with your loved ones

-We are three weeks out from Fire Woman where we will gather to do our healing work, ritual and create a powerful sisterhood.
+At Fire Woman, we will gather to do our healing work, ritual and create a powerful sisterhood.
 We need this space right now.
 I need it for sure.

 Marcia will be there along with some of my other amazing educator friends, bringing their brilliance.
 Airial Clark, Triambika Ma Vive, Kaweah, Mira Joleigh, Hemalayaa and many more.

 Together, so much more is possible.
 We can change the paradigm.

 I invite you to join me and some phenomenal women at Fire Woman Retreat.